 Your Application will be installed and run on your server or another server, but will not be run on Shopify’s servers.
 Your networks, operating system and software of your web servers, routers, databases, and computer systems (collectively, “Developer System”) must be properly configured to Internet industry standards so as to securely operate your Application and protect against unauthorized access to, disclosure or use of any information you receive from Shopify, including Merchant Data.
 If you do not completely control some aspect of the Developer System, you will use all influence that you have over the Developer System to do so.
 You must diligently correct any security deficiency, and disconnect immediately any known or suspected intrusions or intruder.

-Shopify shall have the right to appoint an independent auditor, under appropriate non-disclosure conditions, to audit Developer’s App, systems and records to confirm Developer’s compliance with the Terms, and that you’ve complied with our requests and requests from Merchants or Customers, as applicable, to delete Merchant Data obtained through the Shopify API or otherwise through our Services.
+Shopify shall have the right to audit, or to appoint an independent auditor under appropriate non-disclosure conditions to audit Developer’s App, systems and records to confirm Developer’s compliance with the Terms, including without limitation Developer’s compliance with Shopify’s requests and requests from Merchants or Customers, as applicable, to delete Merchant Data obtained through the Shopify API or otherwise through our Services.
 If requested, you must provide us with proof that your Application complies with these Terms.